PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

 * [Using MBL CLI](#using-mbl-cli).
 * [Using the manifest tool](#using-the-manifest-tool).

-First you will need to prepare the update payload for the updatable component.
+First, you need to prepare the update payload for the updatable component.

 ## Prepare the update payload

-You will need a [full build of Mbed Linux OS](../first-image/building-a-developer-image.html) as this contains the files for the updatable components.
+You need a [full build of MBL](../first-image/building-a-developer-image.html) because this contains the files for the updatable components.

-The bootloader and kernel update components are signed during the build, so you must use the same keys or keys derived from the same root of trust that you have used for the first image loaded on the device.
+The bootloader and kernel update components are signed during the build<!--By what or by whom?-->, so you must use the same keys or keys derived from the same root of trust that you have used for the first image loaded on the device.

-<span class="notes">**Warning:** If you update a device with update components from a build that used different keys, the device will not boot anymore.
-For example if you are using an evaluation image and generate a new kernel or bootloader component, the keys will be different.
+<span class="notes">**Warning:** If you update a device with update components from a build that used different keys, the device won't boot anymore.
+For example, if you are using an evaluation image and generate a new kernel or bootloader component, the keys will be different.
 You can recover the device by following the steps to flash a first image.
-In future there will be support for rollback to the last image using a bank switching mechanism for updates, apart from bootloader component one.</span>
+In the future, there will be support for rollback to the last image using a bank switching mechanism for updates, apart from the bootloader component one.</span>

 ### Handling secure boot keys in the build
 <!-- Discussion on where this section should be? -->

-To support secure boot in MBL the following signing keys and certificates are required:
+To support secure boot in MBL, the following signing keys and certificates are required:

 * Trusted world private signing key used in preparing the Bootloader update component 1 (BL2) for the Trusted Firmware secure boot - `rot_key.pem`.
 * Normal world private signing key and public certificate used in preparing the Bootloader update component 2 (BL3) for the Kernel update component (FIT) - `mbl-fit-rot-key.key` and `mbl-fit-rot-key.crt`.

 <span class="notes">**Note:** The private keys should be kept securely.</span>

-More information about these keys and how they are used can be found in the [porting guide about FIP and FIT images](../develop-mbl/bsp-sys-arch.html#partitioning-software-components-into-fip-and-fit-images).
+You can find more information about these keys and how to use them in the [porting guide about FIP and FIT images](../develop-mbl/bsp-sys-arch.html#partitioning-software-components-into-fip-and-fit-images).

 If you do not supply these keys and certificates, they will be generated when you perform a build.

 The default build action is that these keys will be placed in your output directory and used for subsequent builds in the same build directory unless you turn this off by setting `MBL_PERSIST_SIGN_KEYS` to `0` in your `local.conf` configuration.

-If you do persist the keys, you can find the generated keys in your output directory: `/path/to/artifacts/machine/MACHINE/IMAGE/keys`, where `MACHINE` and `IMAGE` match the machine and image types you built - for example `imx7s-warp-mbl` and `mbl-image-developement`.
+If you do persist the keys, you can find the generated keys in your output directory: `/path/to/artifacts/machine/MACHINE/IMAGE/keys`, where `MACHINE` and `IMAGE` match the machine and image types you built - for example, `imx7s-warp-mbl` and `mbl-image-developement`.

 You can supply these keys and certificates to a build by using the following build options: